 From personal assistants to CEOs, there’s a wide range of people that can benefit from employee credit cards.
 Discover your options and compare credit cards here.

-Types of credit cards for employees
+What types of credit cards are available for employees?

-Most employee credit cards are business credit cards assigned to specific employees.
+Most employee credit cards are business or corporate credit cards assigned to specific employees.
 An individual may also be able to use a personal credit card for the spending they do as an employee of a company.
 We’ve outlined the key differences between these cards below:

 Business credit cards

-Business credit cards are designed specifically to simplify work spending.
+Business credit cards are designed to simplify work spending.
 With these cards, a business owner or company can assign additional cards to employees.
 These cards are linked to the main account and can be assigned individual spending limits from a centralised system.
 This structure allows businesses to keep track of spending across all departments and to streamline the expense claims process, potentially saving time and money.

 Providing employees with business credit cards reduces the need for expense reports and reimbursement processes, as only business funds are being used.
 Business credit cards can also be linked to rewards programs, giving employers and employees the opportunity to earn points or frequent flyer miles for their spending.